-Garlic has been used worldwide for thousands of years for medicinal purposes.
-This wonder plant treats everything from a simple earache to pneumonia, MRSA, Helicobacter pylori, the flu and even the black plague.
+Garlic has been used for thousands of years for medicinal purposes.
+This plant treats everything from a simple earache to the black plague.

-Contemporary research has confirmed that garlic possesses numerous antioxidants that kill bacteria and free radicals in the blood protecting the immune system and making it stronger.
+Contemporary research has confirmed that garlic has antioxidants that kill bacteria and protect the immune system.

 Garlic will immunize against disease, it is a natural antiseptic and antibiotic, and helps prevent bloating and gas as well as being a great de-wormer and respiratory expectorant.